Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe singeri

 by Michael Kuo

-Hygrocybe singeri is essentially a slimy-stemmed version of the Witch's Hat, Hygrocybe conica.
-Like its more familiar cousin, Hygrocybe singeri discolors black and has a red to orange, conical cap.
+Hygrocybe singeri is essentially a slimy-stemmed version of Hygrocybe conica.
+Like its more familiar cousin, Hygrocybe singeri discolors black and has a brightly colored, conical cap.
 But while the stem of Hygrocybe conica is dry or faintly greasy, the stem of Hygrocybe singeri is truly slimy, making it difficult to pick.
-Whether or not this distinction is actually reflective of significant genetic difference has yet to be investigated, to my knowledge.
+The species as it is currently defined has a "disjunctive distribution" that is "interesting and peculiar" (Hesler & Smith, 1963); it is known from South America, Central America, and Mexico--and from northern California and the Pacific Northwest, and from Michigan and the upper Great Lakes.

 Description:

-Ecology: Saprobic under hardwoods or conifers; usually growing scattered; spring through fall, or in winter in warmer climates; probably widely distributed in North America (recorded in California, the Pacific Northwest, Michigan, and Mexico).
+Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); appearing under conifers; usually growing scattered; spring through fall, or over winter in warmer climates; recorded from California, the Pacific Northwest, Michigan, and Mexico.
+The illustrated and described collections, from northern California, were made under coast redwood.

-Cap: 1-6 cm; conic, becoming broadly conic; thickly slimy when fresh; smooth; red to reddish orange, orange, or yellow; blackening with age or when bruised.
+Cap: 1-3 cm; conic, becoming broadly conic; thickly slimy when fresh; bald; reddish orange to orange or deep orangish yellow; blackening with age or when bruised; very finely lined near the margin when mature.

-Gills: Narrowly attached to the stem; close or nearly distant; thick and waxy; pale orangish yellow or greenish yellow; often blackening when bruised.
+Gills: Narrowly attached to the stem; close or nearly distant; whitish to pale orangish yellow; slowly blackening when bruised.

-Stem: 4-13 cm long; up to 1.5 cm thick; equal; thickly slimy; finely grooved lengthwise; orangish yellow to yellow; blackening with age or when bruised.
+Stem: 5-14 cm long; up to 1 cm thick; equal; slimy; finely grooved lengthwise; orangish yellow to yellow; blackening with age or when bruised; white at the base.

 Flesh: Thin; yellowish; watery; blackening.